DMARC

 What it does

-DMARC helps prevent email spoofing, which is when attackers
+DMARC helps prevent email spoofing, which occurs when attackers

 How to set it up

-set up.
+Administrators set up DMARC after SPF and DKIM.
 DMARC records are published as text (TXT) resource records (RR) in the

 sending organization's DNS database.